 An Enzyme That Increases With Exercise Can Improve Memory In Mice, And Maybe People

 Scientists say they've identified an enzyme that could help explain how exercise can slow or even reverse some signs of aging in the brain.
-"Exercise in a bottle" isn't around the corner, but it's not out of the question, either.
+"Exercise in a bottle" isn't around the corner, but it's not out of the question either.

 The idea builds on an observation a few years ago that certain parts of the brain can actually grow, even in older people.